MakeSchool-Tutorials/Node-Gif-Search/P00-Your-Node-Environment/content.md

 This is an example of an endpoint or route.
 It is called a **GET** route because we are "getting" information to read, not saving or changing information in the database.
 Hence, the function name we call is `app.get()`.
 Remember that `app()` is an instance of Express, and that means that the `get()` function is a native Express function (not middleware that we added).

-This is an example of an endpoint or route.
-It is called a **GET** route because we are "getting" information to read, not saving or changing information in the database.
-Hence, the function name we call is `app.get()`.
-Remember that `app()` is an instance of Express, and that means that the `get()` function is a native Express function (not middleware that we added).

 For reference you can look at [ExpressJS's Getting Started](https://expressjs.com/en/starter/installing.html) docs

 > [action]